 \section{A method to construct good exponential families}

 In this section, we introduce a method to construct a family of distributions on a homogeneous space $G/H$ by representation theory.
-Moreover, we show that the families obtained by our method are exponential families.
+Here $G$ is a Lie group with finitely many connected components and $H$ is a closed subgroup of $G$.
+Moreover, we show that the families obtained by our method are exponential families on $G/H$.